 or at the edge of most large cities.

-In deciding whether or not to camp, you have to consider the weather.
+In deciding whether or not to camp, consider the weather.

 During the summer, in much of the eastern, central, and southern